 Celebrate Arbor Day

-Brisbane City schools will celebrate the 130th Arbor Day on Tuesday 13 October 2020.
-Brisbane City Council offers free native plants to all Brisbane City primary and secondary schools for planting on their grounds to celebrate Arbor Day.
+Brisbane City schools will celebrate the 131st Arbor Day on Tuesday 12 October 2021.
+Brisbane City Council offers free native plants to all primary and secondary schools in Brisbane City for planting on their grounds to celebrate Arbor Day.

-Arbor Day is traditionally a day for planting trees for shade and is celebrated throughout the world.
+Arbor Day is traditionally a day for planting trees for shade and educating students about the importance of trees and is celebrated throughout the world.

 Arbor Day plants